 - motivate more students to stay engaged in learning and training by providing them with a greater number of options for study

-- provide students with clear pathways post-school by giving them a head start on training for vocational qualifications and smooth access to employment
+- provide clear post-school pathways by giving students a head start on training for vocational qualifications and smooth access to employment

 - improve the responsiveness of schools to business and economic needs.